orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Point to a small figure
 	- dot, line, grid, world, color, more complex world generation - till you're thrown in a more complicated world.
 		- See some direction to move into for each step. (; small step automatically, wait for the rest) ;  "Shift the attention focus at the start as a way of guiding the first few quests to get familiar with how it works"
 - Zoom back out into a room, in front of an old screen, phase into the screen, and there the starting point of the game.
-Allowing you to explore the room if wanted
+Allowing you to explore the room if wanted.
+Or it spawns new things in the room.

 #### Open World Generation
 *A step to translating problems to game-like invariant quests, ..., puzzles.*